 Christmas in Budapest

-I filmed the city’s winter charm when I first moved to Budapest.
-It gives an idea of what to expect and some footage of the New Year’s Eve fireworks over the Chain Bridge.
+When I first moved to Budapest, I filmed the city’s winter charm.
+The video gives an idea of what to expect and includes footage of the New Year’s Eve fireworks over the Chain Bridge.
+Watch the video below.

 I love this city.
 It’s worth visiting if you have the chance.